 I would like to start with sharing my pictures from Death Valley as this was one of my favorite parts of the whole trip.
 It’s very hard to put the dimension and the feel of this place in words.
 If you live in the United States and are somewhat close by, I can only encourage you to go visit one day.
 The desert is nothing short of breathtaking.
 I couldn’t help but feeling like I was in a road movie from the ’70s the whole time.

+A selection of prints from this series is available for purchase at Aspen Gallery.
 All color images below were taken with the Hasselblad 503CW and the Carl Zeiss Planar T* 2.8/80 on Kodak Portra 400, all B&W images were shot with the Leica M-A and the Leica Summicron-M 50mm f/2 on Kodak Tri-X 400.
 All images scanned and processed by Richard Photo Lab in California: